-P4toDB mirrors Perforce metadata in an SQL Database.
+P4toDB mirrors Helix server metadata in an SQL Database.
 It can mirror all Perforce data or just a subset.

-P4toDB's database replication is very similar to Perforce Server metadata replication except that it converts retrieved database records into SQL statements for updates to the target database.
-You can read about Perforce Replication in the Replication Chapter in the Helix Versioning Engine Administrator Guide: Multi-Site Deployment.
+P4toDB's database replication is very similar to Helix Server metadata replication except that it converts retrieved database records into SQL statements for updates to the target database.
+You can read about Helix Replication in the Replication Chapter in the Helix Versioning Engine Administrator Guide: Multi-Site Deployment.
 This article provides an overview of the process.
-Please consult the P4toDB README.txt file included in the distribution for additional detail on the steps below, or the P4toDB README.
+Please consult the P4toDB README.txt file included in the distribution for additional detail on the steps below.

-There are three parts to P4toDB replication: the Perforce Server, the P4toDB process, and the SQL Database.
+There are three parts to P4toDB replication: the Helix Server, the P4toDB process, and the SQL Database.
 They may all run on the same machine or each may be on its own machine.
-For performance, it is recommended that at least the P4toDB process and your database be on a separate machine from your Perforce Server.
+For performance, it is recommended that at least the P4toDB process and your database be on a separate machine from your Helix Server.

 Helix Server Setup